Voices of the Self

-Voices of the Self: A Study of Language Competence was written and published in 1991 by Raymond Keith Gilyard.
-Gilyard's autoethnography offers a poignant portrayal of his life as a student in the American public school system during childhood and adolescence.
+Voices of the Self: A Study of Language Competence was written and published in 1991 by Keith Gilyard.
+Gilyard's autoethnography portrays his life as a student in the American public school system during childhood and adolescence.
 The chapters vary between narrative stories of how Gilyard communicates in different social situations and scholastic analyses of those experiences.

 One of the major themes of the autoethnography is that, as Gilyard explains, African-American males in the public school system have difficulties developing a strong sense of self because of the inherent contradictory in-school and out-of-school literacy practices in which African-Americans participate.
 Following a model similar to James Paul Gee's "specialist varieties of language", Gilyard explains the various sociocultural factors that influenced his decisions to use certain varieties or dialects of language depending on the context of individual situations.

 The book progresses with abrupt changes between chapters written as Gilyard the academic scholar (written in a style that highlights the aspects of what Gilyard refers to as "Standard English" and Gilyard the African American male (written in a style that highlights the aspects of "Black English").
 Gilyard refers to this transition as "bidialectalism", or the ability to code-switch depending on specific social situations.
 As Gilyard explains, this ability to alter his dialect provided Gilyard with unique opportunities for success.